 As part of Cardiac Risk in the Young ‘s (CRY) ongoing commitment to research we are looking at novel features on a person’s ECG that could be used to identify those who may be at higher risk of sudden cardiac death.
-In order to calculate the importance of such novel ECG features, it is important to be able to check health outcomes of individuals who participate in heart screening.
-To do this, through our research partner St. George’s, University of London (Data Controller) we work with the UK governmental agencies: the office for National Statistics (ONS) and NHS Digital who co-ordinate clinical research for the National Health Service.
+In order to evaluate the importance of such novel ECG features, it is important to be able to check health outcomes of individuals who participate in heart screening.
+To do this, through our research partner St. George’s, University of London (Data Controller) we work with the UK governmental agencies: previously the office for National Statistics (ONS), and more recently NHS Digital and NHS Scotland who co-ordinate clinical research for the National Health Service in the United Kingdom.

-If you think you may be affected by this research project and have any questions or wish for your information not to be provided to NHS Digital, please contact us via email at firstname.lastname@example.org.
+Yes, you can.
+If you think you may be affected by this research project and have any questions or wish for your information not to be provided to NHS Digital, please contact us via email at [email protected].
 Alternatively, please ring 01737 363222 or write to:

 Cardiac Risk in the Young

 Unit 1140B, The Axis Centre, Cleeve Road, Leatherhead, Surrey KT22 7RD